Admission | Certification of Finances | Transcripts

 Mills College is authorized under federal law to enroll nonimmigrant students and encourages applications from graduates of colleges and universities abroad that have the equivalent of a regionally accredited four-year US bachelor's degree, and international students who have graduated from US universities.
 Admission of international students is highly competitive and is based on a close examination of a variety of credentials.

-International applicants must submit the same application materials as American applicants.
-In addition, international applicants are required to submit additional supporting materials; see below.
+International applicants must submit the same application materials as American applicants as well as the following supporting materials.

+The Certificate of Finances form and official supporting bank documents must be submitted prior to enrollment.
+Per US government regulations, an international applicant should have sufficient funds for two years of tuition, fees, and living expenses in the United States.
+Original documents may be mailed or emailed to Mills College’s Office of Graduate Admissions as scanned copies.
+Faxes are not accepted.
 International applicants should be aware that financial assistance is very limited.
 Even applicants who receive financial aid must be prepared to contribute significantly to the cost of their education.
-Failure to pay outstanding fees prevents students from registering for classes and endangers maintaining valid visa status.
+Failure to pay outstanding fees prevents students from registering for classes and endangers their valid nonimmigrant student status.

-The I-20 form will allow international applicants to apply for an F-1 student visa to come to the United States.
-Applicant students should take the I-20 form, their passport, proof of their financial ability, and copies of their educational records to the nearest US Consulate in their country.
-Upon consulate approval, an official at the consulate will stamp an F-1 visa inside the passport.
+The I-20 form will allow international applicants to apply for an F-1 student visa to study in the United States.
+Students should make an appointment at the nearest US consulate in their country and take the I-20 form, their passport, proof of their financial ability, proof of payment of the SEVIS fee, English proficiency test score reports, and their Mills College acceptance letter to their appointment.
+Upon consulate approval, an official at the consulate will affix an F-1 visa inside the passport.
 Together with the I-20 form, this student visa will enable the student to enter the United States.